p@rsons_world of Cosmic Events ...

 If you are fed up with tacky, sentimental, energy-wasting and potentially

-harmful lighting of buildings, radio masts and monuments and at holiday resorts, ports &c. check out:
+harmful lighting of buildings, radio masts and monuments and at holiday

-• Humber Bridge lighting trials Andrew Credland's photograph of the 1999 [now-scrapped] project says it all!
+• Humber Bridge lighting trials Andrew Credland's photograph of the 1999 [now-scrapped]

+project says it all!
 But the lighting idea still has support in some quarters!
-Beware.

-• The BAA's Campaign for Dark Skies
+• The BAA Commission for Dark Skies

-• The Fatal Light Awareness Program
+• The Fatal Light Awareness Program - Canada.

 "SpaceLinks"